JWorks for Courts • An equivant product

 You shouldn’t have to be a contortionist to align your court business with your court software, and you shouldn’t have to build from scratch either.
 A component model with a strong, flexible CMS base is the future of court technology, and it’s happening now.

-Come see us at CTC for a look at how components can and should work together with your CMS in perfect harmony.
 Shift your thinking away from “build vs. buy” and give us a call today to see how the component model can work for you.